negativenagesh/ArogyaMitra/README.md

 * Limits the sampling to the top k tokens (40).

 This setup is used to configure and use a specific language model for generating text or responses based on the given parameters.

+# Setting Up Document Search with LangChain and Pinecone in [trials.ipynb](https://github.com/negativenagesh/Medical_Chatbot-Llama2/blob/main/trials.ipynb) briefly

+1. LangChainPinecone

+* Initializes a document search object.

+2. index

+* The Pinecone index where document embeddings are stored. embeddings.embed_query: Function used to generate embeddings for query text.

+3. "text"

+* Indicates the metadata field used for document content.
+This setup enables searching for documents in Pinecone based on their embeddings and the provided query text.